gersteinlab/PLIGHT/README.md

 ```

 ### Python Requirements
-The libraries/modules required in the corresponding Python scripts are:
+All algorithms are written in Python 3, and the libraries/modules required in the corresponding Python scripts are:
 ```
 numpy (several versions work, we have used 1.18 and 1.19 at different stages of development) subprocess